What You Should Never Say When Shopping At A Furniture Store

 I don't know what I'm looking for.

 This reaction is likely very normal if you're someone who suddenly needs to move or downsize and you don't know where to start with your furniture shopping journey.
-You may think it's best to just go to the store without a plan or a budget and see what you like or sticks out, but such an unrestricted approach to a major purchase can be very dangerous for your wallet.
+You may think it's best to just go to the store without a plan or a budget and see what you like or what sticks out, but such an unrestricted approach to a major purchase can be very dangerous for your wallet.

 I'm only interested in furniture from this era.

 Beyond the look, some vintage furniture is so sought after that even decades-old pieces can cost thousands of dollars or more.
 A more budget-friendly approach could be to use those era-specific items as inspiration as you seek out affordable alternatives with similar design elements.
 You could ask the salesperson if they know of any modern dupes that mimic the look of furniture from a particular decade or vintage style, as replications are often much more affordable than original antiques.
-Alternatively, thrift stores sometimes stock extremely valuable items that people give away, so some of your local secondhand stores could also be worth perusing.
+Alternatively, thrift stores sometimes stock extremely valuable items that people give away, so some of your local secondhand stores could be worth perusing.

 If you're shopping in person, be sure to take along images of your desired vintage look so you have reference points as you seek out budget-friendly dupes.
 You might also find what you're looking for through resources like Chairish, a website where people list high-end and vintage furniture for sale.